 - The defendant was falsely accused

 People who get charged with violating NRS 484B.353 are strongly advised to hire an attorney to fight the charge.
-At the very least, defendants must not ignore their tickets or else a judge will issue a Nevada bench warrant for their arrest.
+At the very least, defendants must not ignore their tickets or else a judge may issue a Nevada bench warrant for their arrest.

 In this article, our Las Vegas traffic ticket attorneys will discuss:

 - 1. When to stop for school buses in Las Vegas, NV

 - 2. Fighting the charges